jeremytammik/tbc/a/1875_dotnet_template_prism.md

 Diego Rossi

-Many thanks to Diego for sharing this work, and good luck to all making use of and contributing to it.
+Many thanks to Diego for sharing his work, and good luck to all making use of and contributing to it!

+Happy weekend!